Trois nouvelles études

 Frédéric Chopin wrote his Trois nouvelles études ("three new studies") for piano in 1839, as a contribution to "Méthode des méthodes de piano", a piano instruction book by Ignaz Moscheles and François-Joseph Fétis.
-They are often erroneously described as posthumous.
 These études are less technical than the composer's Op.
 10 and 25 and retain Chopin's original formula for harmonic and structural balance.
+They are often erroneously described as posthumous, due to their lack of an opus number.